annestephanie36/annestephanie36/README.md

 - 👋 Hi, I’m @annestephanie36
 - 👀 I’m interested in pyhton programming and analyzing data structures
-- 🌱 I’m currently learning how to be proficient and acquire inteermediate python programming skills
+- 🌱 I’m currently learning how to be proficient and acquire intermediate python programming skills
 - 💞️ I’m looking to collaborate on diverse forms of code writing as well as data analytics
 - 📫 How to reach me ...